We welcome you to submit your abstract and/or Focus-on Session for the April2020 Events

-Submission of proposals for Focus-on Sessions will end on January 10, 2020.
+Submission of proposals for Focus-on Sessions ended on January 10, 2020.
 (Deadline Extended to Saturday 18)

-Abstract submission will end on January 31 2020.
+Abstract submission ended on January 31 2020.
 (Deadline Extended to Friday 7 February).

-Acceptance of the submitted proposals for Focus-on Sessions will be notified to the main proposer within the second week of February 2020.
+Acceptance of the submitted proposals for Focus-on Sessions have been notified to the main proposer!

-Abstracts and notification of the type-of-presentation (Oral vs Poster) will be notified to presenting Authors within the second week of February 2020.
+Abstracts and notification of the type-of-presentation (Oral vs Poster) have been notified to presenting Authors!

 • Only accepted abstracts of fully registered and paid presenters will be included in the final scientific programme.